phogolabs/parcello/README.md

-The tools will create a `resource.go` file that contains all embedded resource in that directory and its subdirectories as `tar.gz` archive which is registered in [parcello.ResourceManager](https://github.com/phogolabs/parcello/blob/master/common.go#L6).
+The tools will create a `resource.go` file that contains all embedded resource in that directory and its subdirectories as `zip` archive which is registered in [parcello.ResourceManager](https://github.com/phogolabs/parcello/blob/master/common.go#L6).

 You can read the content in the following way: